 Later, Nike designers and contributors to the LeBron 12 gave us more in-depth insight into the LeBron 12 development.
 Eugene Rogers, Nike Basketball Color Lead, gave us a complete breakdown of each of the 7 upcoming LeBron 12 colorways, while Kevin Dodson provided some additional specs regarding the production of the sneaker.

 Taryn Hensley, a key contributor to the Hex-Zoom cushion design, gave us all we needed to know about the new Zoom bag featured on the LeBron 12 and the Hypercross Trainer.
-Zoom Air has clearly evolved – and she’s a big reason behind the change. kobe Nike representatives talked about the expanding kids footwear line.
+Zoom Air has clearly evolved – and she’s a big reason behind the change. free Nike representatives talked about the expanding kids footwear line.

 All of the LeBron 12 colorways were readily available for viewing.
 Which of these do you like most?
 (Not pictured: NSRL colorway)